CMPablos/w2-workflow-orchestration/README.md

 # Data Engineering Zoomcamp 2025
 ## Module 2: Workflow Orchestration

-To get started, first create a dev.env file containing the database ation using the following template:
+To get started, first create a .env file containing the database ation using the following template:

 ```
 DB_USER=<mydbuser>